Quarantine Reading Recommendations: Alice Hamilton-Cox

 Would you help your sister get rid of a body, or three?
 Korede has, but when her boyfriend-killing sister sets her sights on Korede’s crush her loyalty is tested.
 This darkly-comic crime novel is an absolute treat.

 A roaring adventure through historical Scotland & across the Atlantic, The Crown Agent follows Dr. Mungo Lyon, a doctor disgraced by the Burke & Hare scandal as he is employed as an agent of the Crown.
 Historical Adventure at its most fun.

 The Memory Police, Yoko Ogawa

 On the island thigs disappear, losing all meaning to the people living there.
 Birds, fruit, flowers, ribbons.
 All stripped from their memory and enforced by the Memory Police.
 But what if you don’t forget, and what happens to you if the Memory Police find out?
 This is a quiet, hypnotic novel that has been brilliantly translated from Japanese by Stephen Snyder.

 The Posthumous Adventures of Harry Whittaker, Bobbie Darbyshire

 When Harry Whittaker dies on stage he finds himself stuck in this world, left attached to the one thing most important to him – his will.
 Meanwhile, his estranged son, Richard, is trying to find his place in this world.
 This is a fun, light read that will leave you smiling.

 Homegoing, Yaa Gyasi

 Homegoing traces the descendants of two sisters, Effia and Esi.
-One sold into slavery; one a slave trader's wife, How do their fates effect the six generations that follow?
+One sold into slavery; one a slave trader's wife.
+How do their fates affect the six generations that follow?
 Starting in eighteenth-century Ghana and moving through the Gold Coast to America, this is an absolute gem of a book!
 It is an impressive masterpiece of storytelling.